h1T3k/gnome-standalone/README.md

-Lastly, while I uncovered a few ways to get this done I am going to assume that you are doing exactly as I did and so from here on out I will refer to our target drive as nvme0n1 and its partitions as nvme0n1p1, nvme0n1p2, nvme0n1p3/nvme0n1p3_crypt/luks-aaaa-aa-aa-aa-aaaaaa, nvme0n1p4_crypt and nvme0n1p5_crypt etc etc if I and when I do, so make sure to check your device ids etc before making any changes.
-Maybe copy ths file down and adjust it before you start.
+Lastly, while I uncovered a few ways to get this done I am going to assume that you are doing exactly as I did and so from here on out I will refer to our target drive as nvme0n1 and its partitions as nvme0n1p1, nvme0n1p2, nvme0n1p3/nvme0n1p3_crypt/luks-aaaa-aa-aa-aa-aaaaaa, nvme0n1p4_crypt and nvme0n1p5_crypt and so on, so make sure to check your device ids etc before making any changes.
+Some machines will not recognize the drives as nvme0n1 and will register them as sdX unless mounted in an adapter and the other way around in some cases.
+Copy this file down and adjust it before you start, checking your drives with lsblk via command line first.

+* for extra flavor and security, adjust this guide accordingly so that your EFI partition resides on a separate external thumb-drive so that you can remove the drive in order to mitigate retaliation on your bootloader mid-attack post-install.

 In Mac OS, power it down and carefully remove the internal drive.
 This will take care of /target/boot/efi being mounted to the wrong location.

 Replace the internal drive with the new SSD we are using as our /target.
-Plug back in the power cable, our Kali installer USB and reboot our computer from the image.
+Plug back in the power cable, our Kali installer USB->SATA 3.2, and reboot our computer from the image.

 Continue by selecting "Advanced Options" and then selecting "graphical expert installation guide.."